 To be successful, a channel needs to evolve from operating as a traditional partner program to performing as a partner ecosystem.
 This means – among other things – more interaction between a business and its partners, as well as a more seamless and integrated partner experience from start to end.
 What’s key here is that in a successful partner ecosystem, everyone wins.

-As a channel leader, it is essential to ensure partners see value in your channel and continue to stay engaged.
-Here are seven things that highly successful channel partner programs practice.
+As a channel and partner programs leader, it is essential to ensure partners see value in your channel and continue to stay engaged.

 If you don’t set any goals, how will you know whether you and your partners are winning?
 This is why setting goals and laying out key performance indicators is something a successful channel program will do from the outset.
 You can only create a framework for measuring success once you have defined your goals and objectives.

 This framework not only helps to set clear expectations for partners, but also makes it easy to track progress later on.
-You can determine if your partners are hitting targets and meeting business objectives through your channel.
-With clearer benchmarks, you can quickly step in to provide additional support or solve issues if they arise – before partners become unengaged.
+With clearer benchmarks, you can quickly step in and provide additional support – before partners become unengaged.

 Find out more: Check out the Channel Partner Onboarding Checklist to see what else to do when signing a new partner up into your channel program

-Another key element channel partner programs should maintain to be successful is clear communication.
-This means personalizing your communications so that you’re sending the right information to the right people, at the right time – then making it easy for them to share that information with their own teams and customers.
+Personalizing your communications so that you’re sending the right information to the right people, at the right time – makes it easy for partners to share that information with their own teams and customers.
 By regularly communicating with your partners, they'll be more informed and engaged on changes or updates to your program.

 Learn more: See how Siemens Digital Industries Software doubled their partner engagement with Impartner News on Demand.

-For your channel to be successful, it’s crucial that you recruit the best partners to your channel.
+For your partner program to be successful, it’s crucial that you recruit the best partners.
 One way to do this is by targeting the right segments of prospective partners and communicating to them with the right messaging.

 You can consider a nurture program or any other mode of communication that makes sense to your target group, but once they decide to sign up, make sure it’s easy for them to apply.
 The review process is where you can get more sophisticated and carefully select your authorized partners.